mateuszdrab/hass-dns-server/README.md

   for the NS (no duplicate NS A record is added).
 If it does not match an existing host, only the NS record will be present in the zone (no automatic A record is created).
 - `SOURCE_PREFIX`, `DEST_PREFIX` (optional): Prefix translation for forward and reverse DNS queries.
+- `TRANSLATION_ALLOWED_CIDRS` (optional): Comma-separated list of CIDR ranges (IPv4 or IPv6)
+  that restrict which requester IPs will have A-record translations applied.
+If empty, any requester will receive translated addresses when `SOURCE_PREFIX` and `DEST_PREFIX` are set.
+  Example: `TRANSLATION_ALLOWED_CIDRS=10.0.0.0/8,192.168.69.0/24`.

 ## Development / Quick test